eluv-io/elv-player-js/README.md

   * `ON (default)` - Player performance analytics will be collected
   * `DISABLE_COOKIES`- Player performance analytics will be collected, but browser cookies will not be used
   * `OFF` - Player performance analytics will not be collected
+* `maxBitrate` - Maximum bitrate that the player will automatically use, in bits/second.
 * `posterUrl` - Specify a URL for the poster image for the player
 * `className` - HTML class to be added to the player
 * `controlsClassName` - HTML class to be added to the player controls container